Onchao/HillClimb-RL/README.md

 There are two types of maps: a flipped Gaussian curve and randomly generated.

 An application can be controlled with a command line and standard keyboard input `<-` `->` `c`.\
 Available commands are displayed in the terminal after starting a program.
-Later after typing executing `help`.
+Later after typing executing `help` (soon).

 To start the application run following file:\
 `Release/HillClimbReinforcementLearning.exe`